ShaderCompilation/vicinae-bookmarks/README.md

 ## Using the Extension

-1. Launch the `Bookmarks` command from Vicinae.
+1. Launch the `Simple Bookmarks` command from Vicinae.
 2. Use the “Add New Link” item to create a bookmark.
 3. Type in the search bar to filter by title or URL.
 4. For each link, the action panel lets you open in browser, copy the URL,